 The LOS ANGELES PHILHARMONIC, under the vibrant leadership of Music & Artistic Director Gustavo Dudamel, presents an inspiring array of music through a commitment to foundational works and adventurous explorations.
-Both at home and abroad, the Philharmonic – recognized as one of the world’s outstanding orchestras—is leading the way in groundbreaking and diverse programming, on stage and in the community, that reflects the orchestra’s artistry and demonstrates its vision.
-2019/20 marks the orchestra’s 101st season.
+Both at home and abroad, the LA Phil—recognized as one of the world’s outstanding orchestras—is leading the way in groundbreaking and diverse programming, on stage and in the community, that reflects the orchestra’s artistry and demonstrates its vision.
+2021/22 marks the orchestra’s 103rd season.

-More than 250 concerts are either performed or presented by the LA Phil at its two iconic venues: the Frank Gehry-designed Walt Disney Concert Hall and the Hollywood Bowl.
-These presentations represent a breadth and depth unrivaled by other orchestras or cultural institutions.
+More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall, The Ford, and the famed Hollywood Bowl.
+Collectively, the presentations at the LA Phil’s three iconic venues represent a breadth and depth unrivaled by other orchestras or cultural institutions.

-Since its official opening in 1922, the Hollywood Bowl has been the summer home of the Los Angeles Philharmonic.
+Since its official opening in 1922, the Hollywood Bowl has been the summer home of the LA Phil.
 One of the largest natural amphitheaters in the world, with a seating capacity of nearly 18,000, the Hollywood Bowl plays host to the finest artists from all genres of music.
-In February 2018, the Hollywood Bowl was named Best Major Outdoor Concert Venue for the 14th year in a row at the 29th Annual Pollstar Awards, and in November 2018 was awarded the Top Amphitheater prize at the 2018 Billboard Live Music Awards for the second consecutive year.
+The Hollywood Bowl has been named Best Major Outdoor Concert Venue 15 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
 For millions of music lovers across Southern California, the Hollywood Bowl is synonymous with summer.

-The orchestra’s involvement with Los Angeles extends far beyond symphony concerts in a concert hall, with performances in schools, churches, and neighborhood centers of a vastly diverse community.
-Among its wide-ranging learning initiatives is Youth Orchestra Los Angeles (YOLA).
-Inspired by Venezuela’s revolutionary El Sistema, the LA Phil and its community partners seek to democratize music education by offering free, high-quality instrumental music instruction in neighborhoods that are overlooked and underserved, with the vision that YOLA neighborhoods become vibrant centers of musical culture with a deepened sense of community.
-Through YOLA National, the LA Phil extends its reach nationwide and celebrates the work that’s done around the country by programs like YOLA, by convening young people each summer in Los Angeles at the YOLA National Festival.
-The Judith and Thomas L. Beckmen Center at Inglewood will serve 500 students annually from the surrounding community while also providing a facility that can bring together students from existing and future YOLA venues.
+The orchestra’s involvement with Los Angeles extends beyond its venues, with performances in schools, churches, and neighborhood centers of a vastly diverse community.
+Among its wide-ranging learning initiatives is YOLA (Youth Orchestra Los Angeles) established in 2007.
+Inspired by Venezuela’s revolutionary El Sistema, the LA Phil and its community partners seek to democratize music education by offering free, high-quality instrumental music instruction in under-resourced neighborhoods across Los Angeles.
+Through YOLA National, the LA Phil celebrates the work that’s done nationwide by similar programs and convenes young people each summer in Los Angeles at the YOLA National Festival.
+Opening in August 2021 is the Frank Gehry–designed Judith and Thomas L. Beckmen Center at Inglewood, YOLA’s first permanent, purpose-built facility, which will serve 500 students annually from the surrounding community while also providing a facility that can bring together students from existing and future YOLA venues.